Caine's Arcade

-Caine's Arcade is a 2012 American short documentary film directed by Nirvan Mullick.
-The film tells the story of a cardboard arcade created by 9-year-old Caine Monroy, which he operated from his father's auto parts store in East Los Angeles in mid 2011.
-After buying a $2 Fun Pass and becoming Caine's first customer, Mullick decided to document the project, creating an 11-minute video.
+Caine's Arcade is a 2012 documentary short film directed by Nirvan Mullick.
+The film depicts a cardboard arcade created by 9-year-old Caine Monroy, who operated it from his father's auto parts store in East Los Angeles in 2011.
+Mullick, who became the arcade's first customer, documented the project in this 11-minute film.

-In response to the public interest, Mullick co-founded the Imagination Foundation, a nonprofit organization.
+Following the film's release, Mullick co-founded the Imagination Foundation, a nonprofit organization.